spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 # Migrating to new server

-This documentation explains how to migrate your Matrix services (server, client, bridges, etc.) and data from an old server to a new server.
+This documentation explains how to migrate your Matrix services (server, client, bridges, etc.) and data **from an old server to a new server**.

 **Notes**:
 - This migration guide is applicable if you migrate from one server to another server having the same CPU architecture (e.g. both servers being `amd64`).

   If you're trying to migrate between different architectures (e.g. `amd64` --> `arm64`), simply copying the complete `/matrix` directory is **not** possible as it would move the raw PostgreSQL data (`/matrix/postgres/data`) between different architectures.
 In this specific case, you can use the guide below as a reference, but you would also need to avoid syncing `/matrix/postgres/data` to the new host, and also dump the database on your current server and import it properly on the new server.
 See our [Backing up PostgreSQL](maintenance-postgres.md#backing-up-postgresql) docs for help with PostgreSQL backup/restore.
 - If you have any questions about migration or encountered an issue during migration, do not hesitate to ask for help on [our Matrix room](https://matrix.to/#/%23matrix-docker-ansible-deploy:devture.com).
 You probably might want to prepare a temporary/sub account on another Matrix server in case it becomes impossible to use your server due to migration failure by any chance.

+- You can't change the domain (specified in the `matrix_domain` variable) after the initial deployment.

 ## Lower DNS TTL